 If 3 is checked, 4 is active.
 If 3 is checked and 4 is empty, user can access from the all of the world if 2 is also active.

 #4 Updated by Marco Descher almost 9 years ago

 I am against the realization as a plugin.
 Security should be embedded deep in the core of the system, and a feature like this should be developed by the core developers in order to provide the required amount of security.
 I am not familiar with ruby development, however, how probable is it, that if this feature is realized as plugin it is capable by another plugin to circumvent the security measures?

 AFAIK the code has to go deep into the first handler of incoming REST and Web requests, where all other stuff goes second; is it at all possible to hook a plugin at this specific point?

-#5 Updated by Marco Descher almost 8 years ago
+#5 Updated by Marco Descher over 8 years ago

 The following features would have to be realized:

 - Allow to define per user what access method is applicable, where the possible access methods are

 - Allow to define per user one or more subnet masks where the access may originate from, any access that does not originate from one of the given addresses should be answered with access denied.